Non-uniform Berry-Esseen theorems for weakly dependent random variables: Introduction

-The first results of this kind were obtained independently by Berry and Esseen \cite{Berry, Ess} for partial sums of independent random variables, and by now optimal rates have been established for several classes of weakly dependent and locally dependnet sequences for which $\sig_n^2=\text{Var}(S_n)$ grows linearly fast in $n$ (see \cite{Nag65, Stein72, CJ, RE, GH, SaulStat, RioBE, HH, GO, Jir0, HK} for a partial list).
-One exception is the recent result \cite{DolgHaf} which include a Berry-Esseen theorem for certain classes of additive functionals of inhomogeneous Markov chains, for which the variance $\sig_n^2$ of the underlying partial sums $S_n$ can grow arbitrary slow.
+In this paper we will consider partial sums $S_n=\sum_{j=1}^nX_j$.
+In the past decades optimal CLT rates have been proven to many classes of weakly dependent summands $X_j$.
+First results for independent summands were proven in \cite{Berry, Ess} by Berry and Esseen, and by now optimal rates have been established for several classes of weakly dependent summands when $\sig_n^2=\text{Var}(S_n)$ grows linearly fast in $n$ (see \cite{Nag2, Stein72, CJ, RE, GH, SaulStat, RioBE, HH, GO, Jirak2016, HK} for a partial list).
+Three exceptions are \cite{DolgHaf, DolgHaf PTRF 2, MarShif1} where optimal rates are obtained for additive functionals of inhomogeneous Markov chains, for sequential dynamical systems and for inhomogeneous Markov shifts.
+In these papers $\sig_n^2$ can grow arbitrarily slow.

-A refinement of the Berry Esseen theorem is the, so-called, Edgeworth expansion.
-We say that $W_n=(S_n-A_n)/B_n$ obeys the (uniform) Edgeworth expansion of order $r\in\bbN$ if there are polynomials $H_{j,n}$ with bounded coefficients whose degrees do not depend on $n$ so that